Stellarium/stellarium/skycultures/almagest/README.md

 ### The make_names.py script

 The `make_names.py` takes the `cat1.dat` file and generates `star_names.fab` and `dso_names.fab` files that can be used by Stellarium.
 Since `star_names.fab` requires HIP rather than HR numbers, the required cross-catalogue data is extracted from the `cross-id.dat` file.
-The DSOs are identified by their modern designations and the necesary translations are hard-coded in the script.
+The DSOs are identified by their modern designations and the necessary translations are hard-coded in the script.
 (There are only three such objects in the Almagest.)